U.S. national anthem kneeling protests: Pan American Games

-Role of Russian bots in amplifying controversy
+Role of Russian bots in amplifying the outrage

-A Clemson University research paper found that Russian bots played a role in amplifying the controversy over kneeling during the national anthem.
+A Clemson University research paper found that Russian bots played a role in amplifying the outrage over kneeling during the national anthem.
 Some 12,000 tweets linked to 491 accounts linked to Russia's Internet Research Agency were sent from the end of 2014 to mid-2018; those tweets peaked on September 22, 2017, after President Donald Trump's speech in Huntsville, Alabama.

 U.S. Senator James Lankford of Oklahoma said Russian internet trolls, seeking to polarize Americans, helped fuel online discord.
 During a Senate hearing, Lankford said: "We watched, even this weekend, the Russians and their troll farms, their internet folks, start hashtagging out #TakeAKnee and also hashtagging out #BoycottNFL.
 They were taking both sides of the argument this weekend ... to try to raise the noise level of America and make a big issue seem like an even bigger issue as they are trying to push divisiveness in this country."